gloriapul/hobby_sprout/design/concepts/QuizMatchmaker/QuizMatchmaker.md

  * Each document represents the final hobby match for a user.
  */
 interface HobbyMatchDoc {
-  _id: User; // The ID of the user, acting as the primary key for their hobby match
+  _id: ID; // Unique ID for this match (freshID)
+  user: User; // The user who took the quiz
   matchedHobby: string; // The hobby suggested by the LLM
   matchedAt: Date; // Timestamp when the match was generated }